Have You Been Hurt in a Charter Bus Crash?

 - $1.5 million for vehicles transporting 15 people or fewer; and

 - $5 million for vehicles transporting 16 or more passengers.

-Obviously, those requirements do not truly provide adequate coverage in the event of an accident involving serious injuries.
+Obviously, those requirements do not truly provide adequate coverage in the event of an accident involving catastrophic injuries or serious injury to multiple parties.
 However, it is worth noting that insurance requirements are not liability limits.
-If damages to passengers exceed the insurance minimums, the carrier still can be held liable for amounts exceeding the federally required insurance levels.
+If damages to passengers exceed the insurance minimums, the carrier still can be held liable for amounts exceeding the federal insurance requirements.

 Is it Possible to Screen Charter Buses for Their Safety Record?

 There are databases that can provide information on charter bus safety.
-Some are government-maintained, such as one run by the Federal Motor Carrier Safety Administration.
-That database provides information on common carrier safety data, including a database that allows consumers to check on charter bus companies’ safety records so that the public can review a bus company’s safety record before chartering one of that company’s buses.
+Some are government websites, such as one run by the Federal Motor Carrier Safety Administration.
+That database provides information on common carrier safety data, including a database that allows consumers to check on charter bus companies’ safety record.
+Here, the public can review a bus company safety record before chartering one of that company’s buses.

 Further, the American Bus Association also has a website designed to provide information about safety questions consumers might have before traveling by charter bus.
 The United Motorcoach Association has a website that provides information on the U.S. Department of Transportation’s ratings of charter bus lines.